-The International Bath Short Story Award is organised by Jude Higgins, Jane Riekemann and Anna Schlesinger.
+The International Bath Short Story Award, is organised by Jude Higgins, Jane Riekemann and Anna Schlesinger.
 And this year, 2020, award-winning short and short-short story writer, Alison Woodhouse, has joined the team.
-Launched in 2012, it has rapidly become established as one of the prominent short story competitions in the UK receiving over a thousand world-wide entries each year and producing a yearly anthology of short-listed and winning authors.
+Launched in 2012 the BSSA has rapidly become established as one of the prominent short story competitions in the UK receiving over a thousand world-wide entries each year and producing a yearly anthology of short-listed and winning authors.

 Jude Higgins is a writer, events organiser and writing tutor.
 She has an MA in Creative Writing from Bath Spa University (2012) and writes very short (flash) fiction.
 In addition to co-running the Bath Short Story Award, she directs Flash Fiction Festivals UK, a yearly festival devoted to flash fiction.
 The next festival is taking place from 19-21st June 2020 in Bristol.
 She is also founding organiser the Bath Flash Fiction Award which runs two competitions — a rolling competition with three rounds a year. £1000 top prize each round, for fiction of 300 words.
 The other a yearly award for a novella-in-flash (a sequence of stand-alone flash fictions with a narrative arc) 6,000-18,000 words. £300 top prize, plus print and digital publication.
 Jude is a Director of the Award winning micro publisher Ad Hoc Fiction which publishes the Bath Short Story Anthologies and the Bath Flash Fiction Anthologies and collections.
 Buy all the anthologies at bookshop.adhocfiction.com